 Where it is considered necessary, the site of the proposed excursion should be assessed beforehand to identify potential problems or dangers and to determine the level of supervision necessary to avoid the risk of injury.

-If parents indicate students are poor or non-swimmers and no floatation devices are available for use by the students, the Principal will assess whether such students should participate in the swimming or water activities of the excursion.
-This assessment must take place irrespective of parental permission for the students to participate in the swimming or water activities.
+- If parents indicate students are poor or non-swimmers and no flotation devices are available for use by the students, the Principal will assess whether such students should participate in the swimming or water activities of the excursion.
+This assessment must take place irrespective of parental permission for the students to participate in the swimming or water activity.

 Excursions Involving Overnight Stays

 All excursions at Al Amanah will relate to curriculum areas.
 The location of the overnight excursion will be dependent on: